ghrgriner/progress-tiles/README.md

   for both the 'start' and 'done' states.
 - footnote (optional) - if the column exists, then the value from the first row (if it exists) will be used as a footnote to the image.
+- curve_spectre_edges (optional) - if True, then `show_progress.py` will
+  add alternating inward and outward curves to the polygon edges.
+  This should only be set to `True` if the tiling is an aperiodic spectre tiling.
+If the column exists, then only the value from the first row (if it exists) will be used as a footnote to the image.

 The following environment variables are used by the program: